silviu-toderita/TAG_Machine/MANUAL.md

 The TAG (Text and Graphics) Machine is a table-top device that prints messages received on thermal receipt paper.
 The TAG Machine has its own phone number, and can accept these kinds of messages:
 - SMS (Text Messages)
-  - Emojis are automatically converted to a text description
+  - Emojis are automatically converted to text descriptions
-  - URLs are automatically converted to a QR code
+  - URLs are automatically converted to QR codes
 - MMS (Picture Messages)
   - Supports common image formats such as JPG, GIF and PNG
   - Images are automatically dithered and scaled down to a maximum width of 384 pixels